yiisoft/yii2/docs/guide/test-fixture.md

 The fixtures listed in the `fixtures()` method will be automatically loaded before running every test method in the test case and unloaded after finishing every test method.
 And as we described before, when a fixture is being loaded, all its dependent fixtures will be automatically loaded first.
-In the above example, because `UserProfileFixture` depends on `UserFixture` and `DbFixture`, when running any test method in the test class, three fixtures will be loaded sequentially: `DbFixture`, `UserFixture` and `UserProfileFixture`.
+In the above example, because `UserProfileFixture` depends on `UserFixture`, when running any test method in the test class, two fixtures will be loaded sequentially: `UserFixture` and `UserProfileFixture`.

 When specifying fixtures in `fixtures()`, you may use either a class name or a configuration array to refer to a fixture.
 The configuration array will let you customize the fixture properties when the fixture is loaded.